 Many trails for hiking, mountain biking, horseback and off-road vehicle riding are in the area.

 Reservations are made HERE at www.recreation.gov or by calling 1-877-444-6777.

 ||16 sites / single site: $12.00 per night; $6.00 day use.

 This primitive campground offers several campsites, many of which are on the waterfront.
 Vault toilets and drinking water are provided.
 Roads and parking spurs within the site are dirt.

 At Lowman, turn left at the intersection of State Highway 17 and State Highway 21.
-Proceed north towards Stanley, Idaho along State Highway 21.
+Proceed northeast towards Stanley, Idaho along State Highway 21 approximately 40 miles.

 Along the route, you will travel past Banner Summit, Bull Trout Campground and eventually arrive at the Forest Service (FS) Road 579 turnoff.